First Chechen War: Human rights violations and war crimes

 Russian soldiers often prevented civilians from evacuating areas of imminent danger and prevented humanitarian organizations from assisting civilians in need.
 It was widely alleged that Russian troops, especially those belonging to the Internal Troops (MVD), committed numerous and in part systematic acts of torture and summary executions on Chechen civilians; they were often linked to zachistka ("cleansing" raids on town districts and villages suspected of harboring boyeviki – militants).
 Humanitarian and aid groups chronicled persistent patterns of Russian soldiers killing, raping and looting civilians at random, often in disregard of their nationality.
 Chechen fighters took hostages on a massive scale, kidnapped or killed Chechens considered to be collaborators and mistreated civilian captives and federal prisoners of war (especially pilots).
 Russian federal forces kidnapped hostages for ransom and used human shields for cover during the fighting and movement of troops (for example, a group of surrounded Russian troops took approximately 500 civilian hostages at Grozny's 9th Municipal Hospital).

 The violations committed by members of the Russian forces were usually tolerated by their superiors and were not punished even when investigated (the story of Vladimir Glebov serving as an example of such policy).
 Television and newspaper accounts widely reported largely uncensored images of the carnage to the Russian public.
-The Russian media coverage partially precipitated a loss of public confidence in the government and a steep decline in President Yeltsin's popularity.
+The Russian media coverage partially precipitated a loss of public confidence in the government and a steep decline in Yeltsin's popularity.
 Chechnya was one of the heaviest burdens on Yeltsin's 1996 presidential election campaign.
 The protracted war in Chechnya, especially many reports of extreme violence against civilians, ignited fear and contempt of Russia among other ethnic groups in the federation.
 One of the most notable war crimes committed by the Russian army is the Samashki massacre, in which it is estimated that up to 300 civilians died during the attack.
 Russian forces conducted an operation of zachistka, house-by-house searches throughout the entire village.
 Federal soldiers deliberately and arbitrarily attacked civilians and civilian dwellings in Samashki by shooting residents and burning houses with flame-throwers.
 They wantonly opened fire or threw grenades into basements where residents, mostly women, elderly persons and children, had been hiding.
 Russian troops intentionally burned many bodies, either by throwing the bodies into burning houses or by setting them on fire.
 A Chechen surgeon, Khassan Baiev, treated wounded in Samashki immediately after the operation and described the scene in his book: